-In and AROUND RMR
+In and Around RMR

 Then RMR becomes your base camp.
-Our retreat's prime location in Northern Idaho, near Sandpoint, unlocks a myriad of opportunities to experience the region's abundant beauty and charm.
-This part of Idaho is renowned for its magnificent landscapes, recreational activities, and a rich cultural scene, offering something for everyone.
+Our retreat’s prime location in Northern Idaho, near Sandpoint, unlocks a myriad of opportunities to experience the region’s abundant beauty and charm.
+This part of Idaho is renowned for its magnificent landscapes, diverse recreational activities, and rich cultural scene, offering something for everyone.

 For the nature lover and the thrill-seeker, the possibilities are endless.
 Take a day trip to the stunning Lake Pend Oreille, one of the largest and deepest lakes in the western United States.
-Here, you can engage in a host of water-based activities, from boating and fishing to kayaking and paddleboarding.
-In the winter, the nearby Schweitzer Mountain Resort transforms into a snowy wonderland, attracting skiers and snowboarders with its world-class slopes and trails.
-Hikers will be delighted with the numerous trails around RMR, each providing its own unique perspective of Idaho's captivating wilderness.
+Here, you can enjoy a variety of water-based activities, from boating and fishing to kayaking and paddleboarding.

-If you wish to delve into the local culture, the charming town of Sandpoint is just a stone's throw away.
-Known for its vibrant arts scene, you can explore local galleries, watch a show at the historic Panida Theater, or attend one of the many festivals that the town hosts throughout the year.
-The downtown area also offers an array of boutique shops, restaurants, and cafes for you to enjoy.
-End your day with a stroll along the Sandpoint City Beach Park, enjoying the breathtaking sunset over the lake.
-No matter what your interests are, RMR offers an array of experiences that invite you to appreciate the diverse allure of Northern Idaho.
+If you wish to delve into the local culture, the charming town of Sandpoint is just a stone’s throw away.
+Known for its vibrant arts scene, you can explore local galleries, watch a show at the historic Panida Theater, or attend one of the many festivals the town hosts throughout the year.

-To the North on 95: Smith Lake is usually fantastic.
-It’s small so good for shore fishing.
-Brush lake is next, and a great bass lake.
+To the north on Highway 95, Smith Lake is usually fantastic.
+It’s small, which makes it great for shore fishing.
+Brush Lake comes next and is a great bass lake.
+Sinclair Lake and Robinson Lake follow soon after, and both are excellent spots for fishing.

 -